alimf17/motif_finder/README.md

   -f, --fasta-file <FASTA_FILE>    This is an optional argument to pick a genome to run FIMO against If this is not supplied, FIMO will not be run
   -h, --help                       Print help
   -V, --version                    Print version

+This outputs as text the result of the post processing of your runs.
+It is advised that you redirect this text away from standard output.
 ```
 ## Contributing